NoxFly/canvas/README.md

 **mouseX** and **mouseY**: the mouse current position

+**dragPoint** : the point where the mouse / finger pressed on the canvas.
+Can be associated with mouseX/Y for some applications

 **fps**: the frame per seconds of the draw function (by default 60)

 **mouseDirection**: object containing the x and y mouse's direction movement.
 The faster the mouse goes, the larger will the number be